Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 In 1679 Charles Fox (age 18) and Elizabeth Carr Trollope (age 18) were married.
 There was no issue from the marriage.
 She brought the Water Eaton estate, near Cricklade, and £6000 and/or £2000 each year to the marriage

-On 8th December 1680 Charles Fox (age 20) was elected MP Eye in the interest of his brother-in-law Charles Cornwallis 3rd Baron Cornwallis (age 24).
+On 8th December 1680 Charles Fox (age 20) was elected MP Eye in the interest of his brother-in-law [his brother-in-law] Charles Cornwallis 3rd Baron Cornwallis (age 24).
 He appears to have been underage at the time.

 In 1682 Charles Fox (age 21) was appointed Paymaster General to the Forces which office he held solely until 1685.